Bias robustness of depth estimators in multivariate settings: Numerical study

 \section{Numerical study}

-In the previous section we derived the maximum bias curve for the deepest scatter matrix as well as its breakdown point.
+We derived the maximum bias curve for the deepest scatter matrix as well as its breakdown point.
 Only a few maxbias curves have been derived for multivariate dispersion measures, despite their being a very informative overall measure of robustness.
 Therefore, we cannot rely on comparisons among many theoretical maxbias curves to understand the behaviour of dispersion estimators.

-On the one hand, maxbias curves are population measures; that is, they describe the behaviour of estimators as functionals over contamination neighborhoods.
+On the one hand, maxbias curves are population measures; that is, they describe the behavior of estimators as functionals on contamination neighborhoods.
 On the other hand, finite-sample effects should also be taken into account.
-In this section, we report the results of a Monte Carlo simulation study to investigate these effects, explicitly including the estimation of the unknown location parameter, whose impact is typically avoided in the maxbias derivation for scatter matrices because of the intractability to perform a theoretical analysis.
+We next report the results of a Monte Carlo simulation study to investigate these effects, explicitly including the estimation of the unknown location parameter, whose impact is typically avoided in the maxbias derivation for scatter matrices because of the intractability to perform a theoretical analysis.

-In \cite{MaronnaYohai2017} and \cite{MaronnaMartinYohaiSalibian2018}, the behavior of scatter matrix estimators is studied under the assumption of known location, using the Kullback-Leibler divergence as a performance measure. \cite{ChenGaoRen2018} addresses the performance of estimators under unknown location by using the operator norm.
-We consider the empirical version of the bias given in formulae (\ref{biasexplo}) and (\ref{biasimplo} ) as performance measures.
-Following \cite{MaronnaYohai1995}, we also use the condition number of an estimator as a measure of asymptotic bias.
+In \cite{MaronnaYohai2017} and \cite{MaronnaMartinYohaiSalibian2018}, the behavior of scatter matrix estimators is studied under the assumption of known location, using the Kullback-Leibler divergence as a performance measure. \cite{ChenGaoRen2018} addresses the performance of estimators under unknown location by using the operator norm. \cite{HRK2014} compares the worst-case bias of several prominent robust multivariate estimators by means of simulation by using the condition number as bias measure under unknown location.
+We consider the empirical version of the bias given in formulae \eqref{biasexplo} and \eqref{biasimplo} as performance measures (see Section \ref{maxbiasdifstat}) and the condition number of an estimator as a measure of asymptotic bias).

 In the following subsections, we describe the estimators and contamination scenarios, explain how the estimated bias measures are empirically computed from replicated samples of the contaminated model, and then report and discuss the main results.